Joseph A. Tomasello: Politics

 A member of the Democratic Party, Tomasello was a strong supporter of James Michael Curley.
 He was appointed to the Boston Board of Appeals by Mayor Malcolm Nichols.
 Tomasello was urged to run in the 1933 Boston mayoral election.
 On December 8, 1932, representatives from 22 local civic groups who supported Tomasello gathered at the American House to adopt a plan of action if he chose to enter the race.
 On February 5, 1932, Tomasello and his wife left for Hot Springs, Arkansas.
 As he was departing the city, Tomasello was cheered by supporters and he promised an announcement on his political future when he returned.
 On July 4, 1933, Tomasello became the first Italian American to deliver the annual speech at the city's Independence Day celebration at Faneuil Hall.
-In his speech, Tomasello highlighted the contributions Italian Americans, including Christopher Columbus, Americo Vespucci, and Francis Vigo, William Paca, had made to the country.
+In his speech, Tomasello highlighted the contributions Italian Americans, including Christopher Columbus, Americo Vespucci, Francis Vigo, and William Paca, had made to the country.
 On September 14, 1933, Tomasello announced that he would not run for mayor, citing business pressures that would not allow him to devote time to the campaign.
 On December 20, 1935, Tomasello was elected president of the League for American Neutrality, a group formed by prominent Italian-Americans that opposed American involvement in the Second Italo-Ethiopian War.
 Tomasello also served as treasurer of the Massachusetts Democratic Committee.